tainguyen2101/TCSS_450_Project/README.md

 *   Weather home fragment duplicates data causing the recycler view to add double the cards
 *   Weather home page reverts to first area search location

+## For Reviewer
+If you guys have any questions, please email me at tng2101@uw.edu